MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 1. Go to [https://portal.office.com/AdminPortal/Home#/catalog](https://portal.office.com/AdminPortal/Home#/catalog).

 2. Sign in using your company's admin account.
-If you don't know who your admin is, contact the IT help desk at your company to find out.
+If you don't know who your admin is, contact the IT helpdesk at your company to find out.
 [Get more advice on admin accounts](https://docs.microsoft.com/en-us/office365/admin/admin-overview/admin-overview?redirectSourcePath=%252fen-us%252farticle%252foffice-365-admin-overview-c7228a3e-061f-4575-b1ef-adf1d1669870&view=o365-worldwide).

 3. Under **Billing** in the left navigation, select **Purchase services**.